-GoodReader offers the ability to access FTP servers.
-You can browse servers, download, upload, sync and delete files and entire folders.
-Please note that FTP protocol is insecure.
-Use SFTP access for confidential documents.
+GoodReader allows you to access FTP servers.
+You can browse them, download, upload, sync, and delete files and folders.

 Accessing SFTP Serversplus

 GoodReader supports SFTP servers with non-Unicode national text encodings.
 While most modern SFTP servers transfer file names using Unicode-based UTF-8 text encoding, it`s not always the case.
-So if you see unreadable file names when accessing your server from GoodReader, try to choose the correct text encoding in your server`s record parameters.
+So if you see unreadable file names when accessing your server from GoodReader, try choosing a different text encoding in the connection parameters.